soheil2017/DEPT_Customer_Retention_Engine/README.md

 Vodafone's Data Science team has a trained churn model.
 A model sitting in a notebook generates no business value.
 This service closes that gap:

 - Score any customer's churn probability on demand via a REST API
-- Route low-risk customers instantly — no unnecessary LLM cost
+- Route low-risk customers instantly; no unnecessary LLM cost
 - For high-risk customers, generate a personalised, Vodafone brand-compliant retention email through a multi-layer guardrail pipeline
 - Return structured, auditable responses ready for downstream CRM or campaign tooling